Reels-First Ads: The Smartest Way to Make More Money From Your Meta Ads in 2025

 👉 If your CTA lives where your caption bar does, it’s already dead.

-According to Meta's Reels Ad Guide, creative that stays inside safe zones and uses vertical 9×16 layouts earns higher engagement across every placement.
+According to Meta's Reels Ad Guide, creative that stays inside safe zones and uses vertical 9×16 layouts earn higher engagement across every placement.

 Human, But Make It Scroll Stopping